 While it might not be as trendy as it once was, Facebook remains a pivotal part of certain startups’ marketing strategies.
 Recent figures estimate Facebook to have about 3 billion active users.

-Your startup can use Facebook in its marketing plan in multiple ways, including:
+You can use Facebook in a startup marketing strategy in multiple ways, including:

 - Sharing content in posts